 Nature-inspired Art Murals, Set the Scene for the Future of WAMA

-Visual artists Mike Maka and Conrad Bizjak recently visited WAMA to paint 2 building murals inspired by the natural surroundings of the Grampians National Park (Gariwerd), complimenting the regions silo art tourism trail.
+Visual artists Mike Maka and Conrad Bizjak recently visited WAMA to paint 2 building murals and nature inspired by the natural surroundings of the Grampians National Park (Gariwerd), complimenting the regions silo art tourism trail.

 The artists were commissioned to paint 2 equipment buildings featuring nature-inspired art including Australian native flora and fauna that are indicative of the future of WAMA, to provide a nature-inspired art precinct that will boast a dedicated art gallery, learning and education spaces surrounded by botanic gardens and wetlands that nurtures and protects rare species of plants and animals.